The Perfect Lawn

 Our research was gathered though interviews with family and friends around the world.
 We also compiled data from online sources and experts at The Home Depot.

 After talking to our interviewees, we compiled a list of pain points that our consumers expressed.
-We decided these into the three main parts of our system: storage, spreading, and water.
+We categorized these into the three system parts: storage, spreading, and water.

 Our main storage hub houses each season’s pods as well as the spreader when not in use.
 The user places the fertilizer bags into the top and the hub separates it into each pod.
 The storage hub is placed into the user’s garage.